 Yes, but please let our staff know if someone other than yourself will be picking up.
 If another individual will be doing pickups or drops off on a regular basis, just let us know his/her name so we can mark that person as authorized for pick up in your dog’s file.

-Around six months of age, hormones kick in and a dog who is not spayed or neutered will have a scent that other dogs notice quickly.
-Often, unneutered males can get picked on or be treated with aggression by other dogs, even if the dog himself is very docile.
-Unspayed females will get unwanted attention and may also be picked on.
-For this reason, we find it safer to remove intact dogs from the play space.
+Yes, this is a requirement for all dogs staying with us past seven months of age.
+Around this point, hormones kick in and a dog who is not spayed or neutered will have a scent that other dogs notice quickly.
+This can cause aggression from other dogs, even if your dog is friendly.
 We still accept un-neutered/spayed dogs for our grooming service but ask that you alert us to this information before you bring your dog in; that way we can take every precaution to ensure your dog’s safety.

 Yes we do!
 We have a backyard with outdoor turf, benches, a slide and a beds where the dogs can play, relax, and sunbathe when the weather is pleasant.
 Throughout the year, we also use this outdoor space for potty breaks.
 We encourage dogs to keep up good bathroom habits by maintaining pee/poop (which we refer to as “#1” and “#2”) for outside only.
 Though we of course have occasional accidents, our outdoor-only bathroom policy helps us keep a sanitary, non-stinky daycare!
 For dogs that are not used to going to the bathroom outdoors, we do have a wee-wee pad station set up.
 Dogs boarding with us are also walked in our local neighborhood in addition to the time they spend in our yard.
 We do not bring out dogs only visiting for grooming, so please make sure your pup goes to the bathroom before his or her appointment!